 Maximum convenience for boarding — high roof, wide doors, sliding mechanisms.

-Transformable interior — seats can be folded, removed, rotated.
+Transformable cabin — seats can be folded, removed, rotated.

 Ideal for families and travel — plenty of space, safety systems, entertainment for children.

-Comfort in long trips — minivans were created as microbuses for people.
+Comfort on long trips — minivans were created as microbuses for people.

 Disadvantages